IsaacHair/Corth/readme.txt

 This is going to take some thought and experimentation but should produce a modified version of the code that can be manipulated easily during the rest of the compiling process.

+NOTE: THE CODE FOR UPLOADING AND COMPILING VSP ASSEMBLY NEEDS TO BE CHANGED TO USE BINARY FILES INSTEAD OF TEXT FOR RELIABILITY.